 - one teaspoon dried parsley (can substitute for Italian seasoning)

-- one cup uncooked rice of your choice
+- one cup uncooked white or brown rice

 - two cups chopped or shredded cooked chicken breast

 - juice of one lemon

 - Heat olive oil in a large sauce pot over medium heat.
 Once the oil is shimmering, add the diced onion and cook until translucent, stirring occasionally (4-5 minutes).
 Season with salt and pepper.

 - Add the garlic, carrots, and celery and stir to combine.
 Cook for 1-2 minutes more.

 - Pour in the chicken stock, starting with about 6 cups.
 Add thyme sprigs and dried parsley.

 - Add the rice and bring to a boil.
 Once boiling, lower heat and return to a simmer.